Raspberry Pi with Sonos S1

 /var/lib/airconnect/airupnp-linux-arm -i airupnp.xml

 Note, run this command in a directory you’re allowed to write files to.
-Otherwise, it’ll give a segmentation fault.
+Otherwise, it’ll give an error.

 I moved my airupnp to the /var/lib/airconnect/ folder, and then edited it.